Masters in Applied Behavior Analysis (Online)

 Fieldwork

-Fieldwork plays a crucial role in applying the strategies and skills learned during coursework.
-Students complete between 12-18 credits of practicum and internship coursework.
-While students are ultimately responsible for obtaining their own fieldwork site, our program and fieldwork directors provide support to incoming students in obtaining a fieldwork site the summer before beginning the program.
+All students complete practicum and internship coursework as part of the program.
+While students are ultimately responsible for obtaining their own fieldwork site, program faculty provide support to incoming students in identifying potential fieldwork opportunities prior to beginning the program.

 Completion